Rahul Pandit: Awards and honors

 Pandit, who was a National Talent Search scholar during his early college days (1972–77), stood first in his Physics for his graduate examination in 1977.
 While at the University of Illinois at Urbana-Champaign, he held the Exxon Fellowship and on his return to India, he was a Young Associate of the Indian Academy of Sciences.
 He received the Young Scientist Medal of the Indian National Science Academy in 1988.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards in 2001.
 He was selected for the Meghnad Saha Award by the University Grants Commission in 2004 and the Indian Institute of Science chose him for the Professor Rustom Choksi Award.
 His alma mater, IIT Delhi selected him as the Distinguished Alumunus in 2010.

 Pandit, a member of Phi Kappa Phi and Sigma Xi, was elected as a fellow of the Indian Academy of Sciences in 1996.
 A decade later, the Indian National Science Academy elected him as their fellow and he became an elected fellow of The World Academy of Sciences in 2015.
 American Physical Society awarded him Outstanding Referee citation to him in 2012 for his work on Physical Review and Physical Review Letters journals.
 The award orations delivered by him include 2007 DAE Raja Ramanna Award Lecture on The mathematical modelling of cardiac arrhythmias of Jawaharlal Nehru Centre for Advanced Scientific Research.
 He has also been holding J. C. Bose National Fellowship of the Department of Science and Technology since 2007.
+He is a 2025 Fellow of the American Physical Society.